 Dr Priti concludes, “Infertility is a health disorder and should be considered as such by people.
 It requires guidance, care and treatment.
 Instead of delaying the treatments because of embarrassment, shame or family beliefs – it’s time to seek the right guidance and treatment that can help you.”

 Do you still have questions regarding your condition?
-Come in for a complimentary consultation with Dr. Priti!
-Please call on +91 9871001458 to schedule a free consultation.
+Come in for an in-person consultation with Dr. Priti at our hospital in South Delhi!
+Please call on +91 9871001458 to schedule a consultation.